 Where behaviours that challenge are recognised or observed, staff will intervene appropriately, in a clear, calm and positive manner, to support children to reconcile conflict.
 This will be done in an age appropriate approach.
-The safety and wellbeing of our staff and other children will always be our priority and will guide any decisions we make.

-• We will always seek an understanding of why children are behaving the way they are and take a considered and well-informed approach in our response

-- We do not single out children or humiliate them in any way.
+- We will always seek an understanding of why children are behaving the way they are and take a considered and well-informed approach in our response. - We do not single out children or humiliate them in any way.
 Where children show behaviour that challenges, they will, wherever possible, be re-directed to alternative activities.
 Discussions with children will take place as to why their behaviour was not acceptable, respecting their level of understanding and maturity.
-Practitioners will always get down to the children's level when dealing with these behaviours - We never use or threaten to use physical punishment/corporal punishment such as smacking or shaking - We only use physical intervention for the purpose of averting immediate danger or personal injury to any person (including the child) We keep a record of any occasions where physical intervention is used and inform parents on the same day - Practitioners will not raise their voices (other than to keep children safe) and will remain calm.
-They understand if they feel stressed, they should call for support as required - In any case of disproportionate behaviour, we always make it clear to the child or children in question, that it is the behaviour and not the child that is unwelcome - We decide how to handle a particular type of behaviour depending on the child's age, level of development and the circumstances surrounding the behaviour.
-This may involve asking the child to verbally express and/or think about what he/she has done.
-All staff support children in developing empathy and children will only be asked to apologise if they have developed strong empathy skills and help children to understand the consequences of their behaviour.
-We expect parents to respect our decisions in relation to how behaviour is managed.
-We will balance the needs of all children in managing behaviour to ensure that we can meet our safeguarding responsibilities - We help Practitioners to reflect on their own responses towards behaviours that challenge to ensure that their reactions are appropriate - We support children in developing non-aggressive strategies to enable them to recognise and express their feelings (Zones of Regulations) - We keep confidential records on any behaviour or incidents that have taken place
+Practitioners will always get down to the children's level when dealing with these behaviours. - We never use or threaten to use physical punishment/corporal punishment such as smacking or shaking

+- We only use physical intervention for the purpose of averting immediate danger or personal injury to any person (including the child) We keep a record of any occasions where physical intervention is used and inform parents on the same day - Practitioners will not raise their voices (other than to keep children safe) and will remain calm.
+They understand if they feel stressed, they should call for support as required. - In any case of disproportionate behaviour, we always make it clear to the child or children in question, that it is the behaviour and not the child that is unwelcome - We decide how to handle a particular type of behaviour depending on the child's age, level of development and the circumstances surrounding the behaviour.
+This may involve asking the child to talk and think about what he/she has done.
+All educators support children in developing empathy and children will only be asked to apologise if they have developed strong empathy skills and help children to understand the consequences of their behaviour. - We help Practitioners to reflect on their own responses towards behaviours that challenge to ensure that their reactions are appropriate - We support children in developing non-aggressive strategies to enable them to recognise and express their feelings (Zones of Regulations) - We keep confidential records on any behaviour that challenges that has taken place - We inform parents and ask them to read and sign any incidents concerning their child - We support all children to develop positive behaviour, and we make every effort to provide for their individual needs - Where a child's behaviour involves aggressive actions towards other children and educators on a regular basis, for example hitting, kicking etc. The manager will complete risk assessments identifying any potential triggers or warning signs ensuring other children's and educator's safety at all times.
+In these instances, we may remove a child from an area for their safety and the safety of others, whilst always remining with the child for support.